gogrean/SFFD-Medical-Incident-Calls/README.md

 The data was split into 75% training data and 25% testing data, and a grid search was conducted over a set of 176 combinations of random forest regression model parameters (11 `n_estimators` values between 50 and 300, 8 `min_samples_split` values between 2 and 400, and 2 `max_features` values of "log2" and "auto").
 The best-fitting model had `n_estimators = 175`, `min_samples_split = 200`, and `max_features = "log2"`.

 The graph below shows the importance of the features in the best-fitting model.
 Input features related to the same human-interpretable parameter were combined (e.g., `Hour_cos` and `Hour_sin`).

+The uncertainty on the predicted ambulance arrival time is approximately 3.5 minutes, which is an improvement of 24% over a naive guess.
+Additional features, such as live travel time to the incident, ambulance post locations, commuter-adjusted population estimates, and homelessness data would likely improve the accuracy of the prediction.